Print

 • At this point, the garlic-herb compound butter is ready to use.
 You can use it right away while it’s still soft, or store it in an airtight container in the refrigerator for up to 4 days.

-Shape the Butter into a Log
+Shape it into a log (optional)

 Forming garlic herb compound butter into a log

-3. Refrigerate the compound butter for at least 1 hour, or until firm enough to slice cleanly.
-If you need it sooner, place the wrapped butter in the freezer for 15–20 minutes to speed up the firming process.
+1. Refrigerate the compound butter for at least 1 hour, or until firm enough to slice cleanly.
+If you need it sooner, place the wrapped butter in the freezer for 15-20 minutes to speed up the firming process.

 Notes